rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

 ## Set up RPi 5 System
 ### 1. Flash the image
-1. Download the custom Pi5 image `2024-10-16-mbot-base-bookworm.img` from this [link](https://www.dropbox.com/scl/fi/tyyslhj3fz7dd2y6267mp/2024-10-16-mbot-base-bookworm.img.gz?rlkey=4k3qe7knhqhabw4g17n9feukj&st=fdf77uva&dl=0).
+1. Download the custom Pi5 image `2024-10-16-mbot-base-bookworm.img` from this [link](https://www.dropbox.com/scl/fi/tyyslhj3fz7dd2y6267mp/2024-10-16-mbot-base-bookworm.img.gz?rlkey=4k3qe7knhqhabw4g17n9feukj&st=fdf77uva&dl=0) to your laptop.
 We use a custom image with RPiOS based on Debian 12 Bookworm
-2. Download [Balena Etcher](https://etcher.balena.io/) then flash the OS image to your SD card.
-Plug in the SD card to your laptop using SD card reader then following the steps in Balena Etcher
+2. Download [Balena Etcher](https://etcher.balena.io/) to your laptop, it is a tool to flash the OS image to the SD card.
+Plug in the SD card to your laptop using SD card reader then following the steps in Balena Etcher.

 You now have an SD card with the OS image flashed on it for the Pi5.
 Keep the card in your laptop for now and proceed to the next step.